PLEASE VOTE ! Your voice needs to be heard. Click here for digital brochure.

 - Communication continues through public presentations to key stakeholders, newsletters, social media, and traditional news media

-A HISTORY OF FACILITIES PLANNING & PUBLIC ENGAGEMENT
+BACKGROUND ON FACILITIES PLANNING & PUBLIC ENGAGEMENT

 In 2010, the Board held public discussions about the state of our school facilities.
 It was decided at that time to continue to use the Halsted Street building as a middle school for at least the next 5-7 years, plan enough to maintain the facility, but not undertake major renovations until there was greater certainty about its future.
 Among other things, this led to a decision not to place solar panels on Halsted’s roof during the countywide program, as that would have involved a 15 year commitment.